Tom Traubert's Blues: Release and reception

 "Tom Traubert's Blues" was included as the opening track on Small Change, released in September 1976 on Asylum Records.
 Upon Small Change's release, the song received largely positive critical acclaim.
 In more recent years, it has been considered one of Waits' signature songs.
 Allmusic reviewer Thomas Ward has referred to the song as "without doubt, one of Tom Waits' finest recordings" and described it as "heartbreakingly beautiful, containing some of the artist's finest lyrics, especially in the croaking opening 'wasted and wounded / 'taint what the moon did / got what I paid for now'."

 Live performances

 "Tom Traubert's Blues" was debuted live on the BBC2 television show The Old Grey Whistle Test on May 3, 1977.
 It was performed alongside Small Change, another track taken from the album of the same name.

 Rod Stewart version

 "Tom Traubert's Blues" was covered by Rod Stewart under the title "Tom Traubert's Blues (Waltzing Matilda)".
-Released as a single in November 1992, it was later included on the compilation Lead Vocalist (1993) and live albums Unplugged...and Seated (1993) and You're in My Heart: Rod Stewart with the Royal Philharmonic Orchestra (2019).
+Released as a single in November 1992 by Warner Bros., it was later included on the compilation Lead Vocalist (1993) and live albums Unplugged...and Seated (1993) and You're in My Heart: Rod Stewart with the Royal Philharmonic Orchestra (2019).